Languages & Literature – Welcome

 The English Department promotes passion for and knowledge of the English language.
 We teach students to read and write the English language with greater fluency, creativity, and accuracy.
 The Department offers three degrees in English: the B.A., the B.S.E., M.A.L.S. and the M.Ed.
 The B.A. degree is available in three concentrations: literature, creative writing, and philosophy.
 Students who receive the B.S.E. degree earn a Mississippi Class A Teaching License.
 The M.Ed. degree leads to a Mississippi Class AA Teaching License.
 The M.A.L.S degree is sometimes used to enter the teaching profession at a community college.

 In fact, most of our graduates with an English degree enter the teaching profession at some level.
 Our students also do very well in graduate school.
-Many are accepted into graduate programs, win fellowships, and earn advanced degrees, including the Ph.D.
-However, several other professional opportunities are available.
-For example, many of our graduates have gone on to law school and are now practicing attorneys.
-Others go into public relations and journalism, and some join the ranks of the clergy.
+Many are accepted into graduate programs, win fellowships, and earn advanced degrees.
+Many go on to be journalists, writers, or lawyers.

 As you pursue an English degree at Delta State, you will experience a traditional private-college, liberal-arts education on a public university campus.
 The student-to-teacher ratio is low in every class, and the faculty is very accessible for one-on-one instruction.
 We feature a very accomplished faculty.
-Collectively, they have won over a dozen awards for outstanding teaching.
 This success can be seen daily in the classroom, in the Writing Center, and in faculty offices.
-Students may also enroll in independent study classes.

 Our faculty members are not only outstanding teachers, but they are accomplished writers as well.
 We have published hundreds of creative and scholarly works, including several books.
 Persuasions and Persuasions On-Line, international journals focusing on the work of Jane Austen, are edited in our department.
 In short, our faculty has the training, experience, work ethic, and commitment to provide you with a rigorous challenge in a very nurturing environment.